wdahlenburg/Sourcerer/Readme.md

 It will not evaluate urls in aggregate, so you should ensure input is unique and that any post-processing handles your assumptions appropriately.

+The config.yaml file is where you configure the redis server you wish to connect to.
+The rules syntax for filtering closely mirrors what can be seen in [Nuclei templates](https://github.com/projectdiscovery/nuclei-templates/).
+You can currently apply a 'and', 'or', or 'not' condition against all rules and/or an individual rule set.
+This allows for complex conditions to be created that allow for you to get exactly the output you expect.

 ### Examples

 Modify the `config.yaml` file with all of the rules you wish to run.
 A full list of rules can be found [here](lib/rules/).